knowaery/Aery-s-Fishsol/README.md

 # Aery-s-Fishsol
 ALL CREDIT GOES TO FISHSOL DEVS.
-I only added small features
+I only added stuff that I wanted